Plitvice Lakes vs Krka: Which Park to Visit in Croatia? (Hint: They Are Both Amazing)

 Krka National Park

 If you are dealing with the same dilemma, I’ll try to make it easier for you to decide.
-That is if you don’t have the time or resources to visit both.
-In which case, absolutely do visit them both!
-But let’s go in order.
+That is, if you don’t have the time or resources to visit both.
+But if you do, absolutely visit both!

 Plitvice or Krka: Location

 Plitvice Lakes National Park is conveniently located only a couple of hours from Zagreb.
-If you plan on visiting the Croatian capital city, it’s easy to visit Plitvice from there.
+If you plan on visiting the capital city of Croatia, it’s easy to visit Plitvice from there.
 I would, however, recommend spending at least the night before near the park, to be able to start your visit early in the morning.

 Early morning at Plitvice Lakes